Sirajul Haq terms govt, opposition two sides of same coin

 MANSEHRA: Jamaat-e-Islami (JI) head Sirajul Haq on Wednesday termed the opposition and ruling Pakistan Tehreek-e-Insaf government two sides of the same coin, saying that the incumbent rulers followed the policies of the previous governments.

-“We are sure that both PML-N and National Accountability Bureau are deceiving the people about this incident as whatever the latter had done so far is merely a political stunt and it couldn’t recover the stolen wealth,” he said.
+“We are sure that both PML-N and NAB are deceiving the people about this incident as whatever the latter had done so far is merely a political stunt and it couldn’t recover the stolen wealth,” he said.

-He said the people were bearing the brunt of the flawed policies of the National Accountability Bureau government.